Frequently Asked Questions

 How do we submit videos?

-Publish your video on Vimeo or YouTube and submit your full proposal via the submission form including the link to your video.
+Publish your video on a video platform such as Vimeo or YouTube and submit your full proposal via the submission form including the link to your video.

 In what languages can we submit our proposals?